Sara3/Noyo-takehome/README.md

 **Code Quality**: Write clean, maintainable code following SOLID principles and best practices.
 Include comments where necessary and ensure the code is well-structured and extensible (you will have to extend it in your onsite)

 ## Deliverables
-- Zip up the application and email it to coding-challenge at noyo dot com.
+- Zip up your code and email it to **coding-challenge at noyo dot com** no later than 24 hrs before your interview.
 - Deploy the application to a platform like Vercel, Netlify, or any cloud provider.

 ## Live Coding Extention
 During your onsite, you will discuss and demo your take-home solution.
 As part of this, there will be a live coding extension where you will implement additional functionality.

+### Final Word!
+We are looking for a functional app with excellent quality and an intuitive and responsive UI/UX.
+Your time is valuable, so you should be able to stand up and deploy a solution in a couple of hours using any one-stop-shop, free cloud platform, and related UI libraries.
+We are not asking, nor do we expect, you to spend days on this application, and we will evaluate your solution with that understanding.

+Thank you for your time!